silver-mx/silver-mx.github.io/_posts/2021-12-25-dissecting-angular-component-test-part-1.md

 <br/>

 ---
-:point_right: Check [Part 2 - Unit testing of Angular components](/angular/2022/01/04/dissecting-angular-component-testing-part-2.html) to see how the component is unit tested with help of `TestBed` and `ComponentFixture`.
+:point_right: Check [Part 2 - Unit testing of Angular components](/angular/2022/01/04/dissecting-angular-component-testing-part-2.html) to see how [Angular Material's Component Harness](https://material.angular.io/guide/using-component-harnesses) is used to unit test the shipping component.

 ---